jcodybaker/shellyctl/README.md

   prometheus, prom

 Flags:
+      --auth string                        password to use for authenticating with devices.
       --bind-addr ip                       local ip address to bind the metrics server to (default ::)
-      --bind-port uint16              port to bind the metrics server (default 8080) --device-timeout duration       set the maximum time allowed for a device to respond to it probe. (default 5s) --device-ttl duration           time-to-live for discovered devices in long-lived commands like the prometheus server. (default 5m0s)
+      --bind-port uint16                   port to bind the metrics server (default 8080) --ble-device stringArray             MAC address of a single bluetooth low-energy device.
+May be specified multiple times to work with multiple devices.
+      --ble-search                         if true, devices will be discovered via Bluetooth Low-Energy --device-timeout duration            set the maximum time allowed for a device to respond to it probe. (default 5s) --device-ttl duration                time-to-live for discovered devices in long-lived commands like the prometheus server. (default 5m0s)
       --discovery-concurrency int          number of concurrent  (default 5) -h, --help                               help for prometheus
       --host http                          host address of a single device.
 IP, DNS, or mDNS/BonJour addresses are accepted.
-If a URL scheme is provided, only http and `https` are supported. mDNS names must be within the zone specified by the `--mdns-zone` flag (default `local`).
+                                           If a URL scheme is provided, only http and `https` schemes are supported. mDNS names must be within the zone specified by the `--mdns-zone` flag (default `local`).
+                                           URL formatted auth is supported (ex. `http://admin:password@1.2.3.4/`) --interactive                        if true prompt for confirmation or passwords.
       --mdns-interface string              if specified, search only the specified network interface for devices.
       --mdns-search                        if true, devices will be discovered via mDNS --mdns-service string                mDNS service to search (default "_shelly._tcp") --mdns-zone string                   mDNS zone to search (default "local") --prefer-ip-version 4                prefer ip version (4 or `6`) --probe-concurrency int              set the number of concurrent probes which will be made to service a metrics request. (default 10)
-      --prometheus-namespace string   set the namespace string to use for prometheus metric names. (default "shelly") --prometheus-subsystem string   set the subsystem section of the prometheus metric names. (default "status") --search-timeout duration       timeout for devices to respond to the mDNS discovery query. (default 1s) --skip-failed-hosts             continue with other hosts in the face errors.
+      --prometheus-namespace string        set the namespace string to use for prometheus metric names. (default "shelly") --prometheus-subsystem string        set the subsystem section of the prometheus metric names. (default "status") --scrape-duration-warning duration   sets the value for scrape duration warning.
+Scrapes which exceed this duration will log a warning generate.
+Default value 8s is 80% of the 10s default prometheus scrape_timeout. (default 8s)
+      --search-interactive                 if true confirm devices discovered in search before proceeding with commands.
+Defers to --interactive if not explicitly set.
+      --search-strict-timeout              ignore devices which have been found but completed their initial query within the search-timeout (default true)
+      --search-timeout duration            timeout for devices to respond to the mDNS discovery query. (default 1s) --skip-failed-hosts                  continue with other hosts in the face errors.

 Global Flags:
-      --log-level string   threshold for outputing logs: trace, debug, info, warn, error, fatal, panic (default "warn")
+      --config string          path to config file. format will be determined by extension (.yaml, .json, .toml, .ini valid) --log-level string       threshold for outputing logs: trace, debug, info, warn, error, fatal, panic (default "warn") -o, --output-format string   desired output format: json, min-json, yaml, text, log (default "text")
 ```

 ### RPC Command-line